subsquid-labs/belopash-typeorm-store-example/README.md

 To achieve this, this example uses a trivial queue of callbacks containing all the phase 2 code.
 Handlers add their phase 2 code to that queue as they are executed, then all the collected phase 2 code is executed at once.

+It is possible to minimize cache misses by calling phase 2 callbacks is the right order.
+E.g. some entity records are `insert`ed and later looked up with `get`, they will be retrieved from RAM without accessing the DB.
+Write your own intelligent queue to ensure the execution of phase 2 code in the optimal order.

 ## Manual controls

 ### Execution of batched requests

 Call `ctx.store.commit()` to execute any pending database requests.
+Note that this will send the requests to the database as a part of the current [transaction](https://www.postgresql.org/docs/current/tutorial-transactions.html), but not actually execute `COMMIT`; this will be done automatically after the whole [blocks batch handler](https://docs.subsquid.io/sdk/reference/processors/architecture/#processorrun) finishes its execution.

 ### Caching

-By default, all entity instances resulting from reads and slated for writes are kept in the memory for fast retrieval upon request (by `.get`/`.getOrCreate`/`.getOrFail`).
+By default, all entity instances resulting from reads and slated for writes are kept in the memory for fast retrieval upon request (by `.get`/`.getOrInsert`/`.getOrFail`).
 In some cases that can cause the store to consume too much RAM.
 You can work around that by controlling the cache manually with

 * `ctx.store.clear()` - drops all entity instances cached in RAM
 * `ctx.store.flush()` is a `ctx.store.commit()` followed by `ctx.store.clear()`